Help Center, Inc.

 Telecare

-This is a service whereby we make daily telephone calls to elderly or disabled individuals who are basically home-bound and alone.
-For some, we are their only contact with the outside world and it gives us great joy to provide this for them.
+This is a service whereby we make daily telephone calls to home-bound individuals who are typically elderly.
+For some, we are their only contact with the outside world and it gives us great joy to provide this for them and is also a way to prevent crisis through this consistent connection.
 Once you are successfully trained, there is even an option to do this from home!
 Must be available from 8am-11am one day a week.

 Resource Database Updating